Dodgers beat D-backs 6-0, clinch playoff spot (for real)

 It was a good moment for Bellinger, who was the 2019 NL MVP but hasn’t come close to reaching that level of production since.
 He came into the game with a .200 batting average, 17 homers and 55 RBIs.

+“Belly will be Belly, he’ll be fine,” Betts said.
+“He always finds ways.
+He competes.
+He plays a Gold Glove center field, which is huge.
+For some odd reason, he comes through in those clutch situations.
+We always know he’ll be there, be a fierce competitor and be ready when the lights turn on.”

-Betts crushed his three-run shot to left in the ninth, giving the Dodgers a six-run cushion.
-It was his 34th homer of the season.
+Betts crushed a three-run shot to left in the ninth, giving the Dodgers a six-run cushion.
+It was his 34th homer of the season, a career high.

 Anderson went seven innings, giving up five hits, walking two and striking out two.

+“I didn’t think he had his best stuff, to be honest,” Roberts said.
+“But it just kind of shows his compete and his will.
+He made pitches when he needed to, got groundballs, fielded his position and got outs.”

-Nelson threw six shutout innings in his second MLB start, extending his scoreless streak to 13 innings since he was called up to the big leagues last week.
+Nelson threw six shutout innings in his second major league start, extending his scoreless streak to 13 innings since he was called up to the big leagues last week.

 The 24-year-old threw seven shutout innings against the Padres in his debut on Sept.
 5.